The Hottest Peppers In The World (Updated for 2024)

 Honorable mentions

-Our honorable mentions sport chili peppers hotter than even the Carolina Reaper, but don’t have the track record on consistent heat (yet) to take the official throne as the hottest pepper in the world.
-Still, you should get to know these incredibly super-hot chilies as their names will only grow in prominence.
+Our honorable mentions sport chili peppers that are hotter than even the Carolina Reaper, but don’t have the consistent heat (yet) to take the official throne as the hottest pepper in the world.
+Still, you should get to know these incredibly super-hot chilies.

 Handling the world’s hottest peppers